jl02142/OrthoRefine/README.md

 `

 ## OrthoRefine's method summary
 OrthoRefine automates using synteny (conserved gene order) information to refine prior ortholog identification.
-The analysis begins by constructing a window of user provided size centered at each gene of the HOG.
+The analysis begins by constructing a window of user specified size centered at each gene of the HOG.
 Excluding this gene from the HOG (located at the center of the window), OrthoRefine evaluates the synteny by counting matching pairs of genes inside the window; matching pairs consist of genes assigned to the same HOG in the initial OrthoFinder output (Figure 1).
 We note that genes only need to be within the window and are not required to be in the same order, and genes that do not have a homolog in the other genome are not included in the window.
 The synteny ratio is calculated by taking the number of matching pairs and dividing it by the window size.
 If the ratio is greater than a cutoff (default 0.5), the genes at the center of the window are considered syntenic.

 <figure>
     <img src="https://github.com/jl02142/OrthoRefine/assets/23033795/9329a402-7014-4e37-909c-7531b9d45b00" width="1000" height="400">
     <figcaption>Figure 1.
-HOG 19 depicting the window around <em>E. fergusonii’s</em> HVX45_RS11505 and its OrthoFinder matches b3271 & b0652 of <em>E. coli</em>, represented by yellow circles with the red box drawn around them.
+The window around <em>E. fergusonii’s</em> HVX45_RS11505 and its OrthoFinder matches b3271 & b0652 of <em>E. coli</em>; all three were assigned to HOG 19 by OrthoFinder and are represented by yellow circles with the red box drawn around them.
 Other orthologous genes (those assigned to matching HOGs by OrthoFinder) within the 10-gene window are designated by the same colored circles.
 In contrast, white circles indicate that the gene has no ortholog within the same window in the other genomes.
 The first number below each circle is the HOG assigned by OrthoFinder, while the second entry is the locus tag.
 As nine out of ten genes surrounding RS11505 had a match in the window centered at b3271, we concluded that there is a syntenic relationship between <em>E. coli</em> b3271 and <em>E. fergusonii</em> RS11505, and they are orthologs while b0652 is presumed to be a paralog of RS11505; none of the genes surrounding b0562 had a match within the window around RS11505 </figcaption>
 </figure>

 \